openedx/edx-documentation/en_us/data/source/start/index.rst

 Here is an overview of the main steps that a partner institution must perform to get access to the edX data package.

 #.
 Enter into an agreement with edX for data package access.
+Your institution
-Your institution may already have such an agreement.
-For more information, contact your edX [partner manager?]
+   may already have such an agreement.
+For more information, contact your edX partner manager.

 #.
 Select a data czar at the partner institution.
-A data czar is the representative at a partner institution who has direct access to the data package.
+A data czar is the
+   representative at a partner institution who has direct access to the data package.
 For more information, see :ref:`Data_Czar`.

 #.
-The data czar creates a public/private key pair for securely transferring files and sends the public key to edX.
+The data czar creates a public/private key pair for securely transferring
+   files and sends the public key to edX.
 For more information, see :ref:`Getting_Credentials_Data_Czar`.

 #.
-EdX sends the data czar an encrypted file that includes credentials for accessing the edX data package on Amazon S3.
+EdX sends the data czar an encrypted file that includes credentials for
+   accessing the edX data package on Amazon S3.

 #.
-The data czar uses these credentials to :ref:`Access Amazon S3` and download the edX data package.
+The data czar uses these credentials to :ref:`Access Amazon S3` and
+   download the edX data package.